 NOTE: Process Authors create import files when they export a workflow to a file.
-For more information about exporting a workflow, see Section 4.14.4, "Exporting a Workflow," on page 83.
+For more information about exporting a workflow, see Exporting a Workflow.

 To import a workflow revision into a process:

 - 1 In the Navigation pane, click Processes. - 2 In the left pane, select the process for which you want to import a workflow.